-Salahaldin International School opened its doors to students in September of 2009.
+- Salahaldin International School opened its doors to students in September 2009.

-One of our under-girding beliefs is that diversity is strength and students are taught understanding, tolerance, and respect of all people.
+- One of our under-girding beliefs is that diversity is a strength, and students are taught understanding, tolerance, and respect for all people.

-SIS serves around 1400 students encompassing a student body from Kindergarten to grade 12.
+- SIS serves around 1452 students encompassing a student body from kindergarten to grade 12.

-School’s first graduating class was graduated at the end of the school year 2012 -2013.
+- The school’s first graduating class graduated at the end of the academic year 2012 -2013.

-There is around 160 teaching staff.
+- There is around 170 teaching staff.
 The teaching staff members are mainly Egyptians.
 The others are from different backgrounds and nationalities.
 They bring with them a wide range of styles and experiences.
-Teachers work closely together in grade-level teams, subject departments, and school sections to plan, deliver, and improve instruction.
+Teachers work closely in grade-level teams, subject departments, and school sections to plan, deliver, and improve instruction.

-SIS campus facilities are aimed at giving its students the most well-rounded education and exposure possible with academic and sports facilities for all.
+- SIS campus facilities aim to give its students the most well-rounded education and exposure possible with academic and sports facilities for all.

-SIS has four science labs which are well equipped and adhere to high safety standards.
+- SIS has four science labs that are well-equipped and adhere to high safety standards.

-SIS has four computer labs, including iMac lab with 24 of the latest computers’ generations in each.
+- SIS has four computer labs, including an iMac lab with 24 of the latest computers generations in each.